-Wireless Zone, a premier retailer of Verizon Wireless products and services, has stood out from others in the saturated segment by placing a priority on the community involvement of its franchisees.
+Wireless Zone, the only exclusive Verizon Wireless franchise, has stood out from others in the saturated segment by placing a priority on the community involvement of its franchisees.
 And while this approach has helped Wireless Zone expand nationwide, it’s really made an impact in smaller communities where superior customer service is key.

 Recognizing this, the brand has strengthened its commitment to entering smaller markets and will be bringing its first location to Mississippi this month with an opening in Hernando.
 The location will be owned by franchisee Scott Orellana and operated by general manager Abbi Rychlock, who is excited to take on the challenge of introducing a new concept to her hometown.